UltimatChamp/optimum-fuse/docs/post-installation/adding-mods.md

 - Click on `Review and confirm`.
 - A window will appear, click `Ok`.

-The same steps can repeated for adding resource-packs and shaders.
+The same steps can be repeated for adding resource-packs and shaders.

 {% endtab %}

 {% tab title="ATLauncher" %}

-- You can add mods by clicking on the `Add mods` button, below your **OptimumFuse** instance.
+- You can add mods by clicking on the `Add Mods` button, below your **OptimumFuse** instance.
 - Here, you can add all your desired mods, shaders, and resource-packs!

 {% endtab %}